 The Department 56 A Christmas Story Village is one of the most comprehensive collectible lines connected to the classic film.
 Giving a pop culture spin on the traditional Christmas village, the series includes lighted buildings, accessories and characters.
 From homes to shops, collectors can build and expand the fictional Indiana town.

 An evolving line, several pieces have been retired while new ones are being introduced.
 A more high-end item, these are pricier than most other A Christmas Story collectibles.

 Hallmark has made enough A Christmas Story ornaments that you can probably dedicate an entire tree to the film.
-Every year they come out with new pieces that showcase the movie's most memorable moments.
-Mass produced, they may not gain much value, but they are one of the easiest pieces to display.
-They're generally nicely detailed.
-Several of them come with audio clips as well.
+They regularly come out with new pieces that showcase the movie's most memorable moments.
+The mass-produced ornaments may not gain much value, but they are one of the easiest pieces to display.
+They're generally nicely detailed and several of them come with audio clips, as well.

 Bobbleheads aren't just for stadium giveaways.
 NECA has produced a handful of different Headknockers for A Christmas Story.
 The big-head pieces feature Ralphie (with or without his pink bunny suit), the Leg Lamp and the Old Man.
 These are among the most affordable display-worthy collectibles for the movie.